Borough, Bankside and Bermondsey

 Watch this space

 Partners across Southwark are investigating the potential to create new sections of Low Line.
-Feasibility is being carried out on a number of new projects which are planned to open over the next 5 years including:
+Feasibility is being carried out on a number of new projects, which are planned to open over the next five years including:

-- a new route through the arches at Borough Market called Dirty Lane see planning application 15/AP/3066
+- a new route through the arches at Borough Market called Dirty Lane (visit the council’s planning portal and insert planning application reference 15/AP/3066)

 - the refurbishment of arches and public realm along Holyrood Street with Team London Bridge